Must-Follow Safety Procedures for Workers Making Cash Deposits

 Safety Procedures for Workers Making Cash Deposits

-Utilize the following safety procedures for workers making cash deposits to keep yourself and employees safe.
+Utilize the following safety procedures for workers making cash deposits to keep employees safe.

 - Monitor vehicle traffic around your place of business.
 Vehicles that repeatedly drive past or park for extended periods of time in front of your business should be suspect and reported to management and/or authorities.